To access explanation for academic vocabularies, click on each alphabetically sorted tab for a brief dictionary.

-Academies - Opportunities for students in grades 4 through 8 to pursue an area of interest, to explore a new subject, learn a new skill, or to develop an individual project.
+Academies — Opportunities for students in grades 4 through 8 to pursue an area of interest, to explore a new subject, learn a new skill, or to develop an individual project.
 They are goal-oriented, with a developed curriculum, and led by students, faculty, staff, or parents.
-Academies meet on Fridays from 2:00 to 3:25 pm.
+Academies meet on Friday afternoons.

-After Care - Child care offered after the school day in the GCC classroom, from 3:30 - 6:00 pm.
-See also Extended Day.
+After-Care — Child care offered after the school day in the GCC classroom, from 3:30 to 6:00 pm.

 Annual Fund — see Nueva Fund.